-Applications are available in the City Clerk’s Office, City Hall, 1225 Main Street, Sebastian between the hours of 8:00 am and 4:30 pm or on-line at www.cityofsebastian.org and will be accepted until December 21, 2020.
+Applications are available in the City Clerk’s office, City Hall, 1225 Main Street, Sebastian, between the hours of 8:00 a.m. to 4:30 p.m. or at www.cityofsebastian.org and will be accepted until July 6, 2021.

 Florida Building Code 105.1 states that anyone who intends to construct, enlarge, alter, repair, move, demolish or change the occupancy of a building, structure, impact resistant covering, electrical, gas, mechanical or plumbing system of which is regulated by the code shall first make application and obtain a building permit.

 Construction-related activities that require a permit, include but are not limited to the following: